-In all rules of \autoref{tab:reduction}, except for the (Can) and (Equiv) rules, the left-hand-side term is a pure term (i.e., not a superposition).
 In the rule (Can), $t\zoreduces t'$ holds if either $t\reduces t'$ or, $\neg(\exists t'',\ t \reduces t'')$ and $t' = t$.
-Intuitively, it means that we apply one reduction in each element of a superposition, when possible.
-Moreover, any summation must be expressed in a canonical form before reducing, which avoids reducing a subterm with a null amplitude, or more generally to reduce two identical terms that would sum up to $0$.
+Intuitively, it means that we apply one reduction for each element of a superposition, when possible.
+In the rule (Shape$_c$), $\shape{\seq v}$ is syntactic sugar for $\shape{v_1}, \dots, \shape{v_n}$, and the shape of a signature $\shape s$ is defined formally in Definition~\ref{def:shape-type}.
+In all rules of Table~\ref{tab:reduction}, except for the (Can) and (Equiv) rules, the left-hand-side term is a pure term (i.e., not a superposition).
+This implies that any summation must be expressed as a canonical form, which avoids reducing a subterm with a null amplitude, or more generally to reduce two identical terms that would sum up to $0$.
 The goal is to avoid reductions that have no physical meaning, as this would invalidate all resource analysis results.